12 Practice Mistakes: Proven Tips to Improve Piano Progress

 hands on piano with iPad running Musiah piano learning app

 Most students always start from the beginning of a song.
 The problem with this is that students tend to become very good at playing the beginning of a piece, but tend to be less proficient as the piece goes on.
+But when practicing on your own using advanced piano practice tools, for variety, why not try practicing the last line of the piece first.

 Then when you are able to comfortably play the last line, try the last two lines.
 And so on, gradually working your way back to the beginning of the song.
+By targeting the later or 'weak' sections within the piece in this way, your practice sessions will become much more efficient.

 Practice Mistake 9: Practicing too fast – Remember, the slower you go the quicker you learn